erutan/sierra-conditions/content/conditions/trips.md

 ## High Sierra Topix

 A [classic message board](http://www.highsierratopix.com/) with a lot of good beta on it.
-If you want a little bit more info than what Secor has for a cross country pass, this is a good place to run a search.
+If you want a little bit more info than what Secor has for a cross country pass (or just whether some unnamed area is doable), this is a good place to run a search.
+There's also some posts for current mosquito conditions etc.

+## Climber.org

+Another good source for cross country (XC) trip reporting is  [climber.org's reports section](https://www.climber.org/reports/).

 ## Other Facebook Groups

-If you are doing something very popular (or something that shares a pass or two), there are dedicated PCT, JMT, Rae Lakes, SEKI High Sierra Trail groups that should have very good information.
+If you are doing something very popular (or something that shares a pass or two), there are dedicated PCT, JMT, Rae Lakes, SEKI High Sierra Trail, Whitney Portal, etc groups that should have very good information.
 There's also general Sierra hiking/backpacking groups that will have trip reports not in Trails, Conditions, and Passes, but there tends to be a lot of signal to noise.

 For the PCT there's a number of vloggers that post updates to Instagram & Youtube, so searching on those platforms early season can work out as well.